Fall Under the Spell of New & Established Literary Voices:

 submit

-SUBMISSIONS ARE OPEN for Our Fall ’25 Issue August 20 through October 20, 2025.
+SUBMISSIONS ARE OPEN for Our Forthcoming Fall/Winter Issue Through October 20, 2025.

 For consideration, COR features work in the following categories: